 The new rule aims to allow more flexibility for healthcare providers and suppliers not currently enrolled in Medicare to provide care to Medicare Advantage (MA) members.
-Also, providers who have chosen to opt out of traditional Medicare are able to prescribe with Part D covered drugs or administer care for Part C beneficiaries.
+Also, providers who have chosen to opt-out of traditional Medicare are able to prescribe with Part D covered drugs or administer care for Part C beneficiaries.

 The CMS Preclusion List is not made public for anyone to download, so before creating an account and going through the process to gain access, take a look to see if monitoring this list applies to your organization.
-If you have any questions about how to prepare for the CMS Preclusion List, contact one of our team members.

 Are the Preclusion List and the OIG Exclusion List the Same?

 No, healthcare organizations must check the CMS Preclusion list as well as monitor for state and federal exclusions (OIG LEIE, SAM, State Medicaid Lists) or sanctions on an ongoing basis.
 The Preclusion List does not replace regulatory requirements related to provider selection, credentialing, and oversight under the regulations at §§ 422.204 (MA organizations), 417.416 (1876 Cost Plans) and 460.64 through 460.71 (PACE organizations).